 We say that the intent of the person doing such a search is local, meaning that it’s looking in a certain area to satisfy a need.
-And if your business has what the person needs to satisfy the need that made them do the search, it would be great if your business appeared as a result in a local search.
+And if your business has what the person needs to satisfy the need that made them do the search, it would be great if your business appeared as a result of a local search.
 And that’s what local SEO is for.

 The Big Goal of Local SEO

 If you thought that regular search engine optimization is a tough business, wait until you see the results page for local searches.
-In general SEO, the big goal is to rank for a keyword and appear on the first page of the results.
+In general, in SEO, the big goal is to rank for a keyword and appear on the first page of the results.
 In local SEO, the first page isn’t a page at all — it’s a list containing exactly three businesses.

-When someone looks for the things you sell and they’re searching for them in your area, you want your business to be one of the three that appear in the result pack.
-There is a bigger page that lists more results than just the three, but it’s a click away which makes it the equivalent of page two of Google search.
+When someone looks for the things you sell and they’re searching for them in your area, you want your business to be one of the three that appear in the resulting pack.
+There is a bigger page that lists more results than just the three, but it’s a click away, which makes it the equivalent of page two of Google search.
 So the big goal of local SEO is to get you into that pack of three results.